Tom-Ainsworth/quiz/README.md

 -   ### UXD User Experience Design
     -   #### Colour Scheme
-    I used [coolors.co](coolors.co) to generate the colour scheme and check contrast values.
+    I used [coolors.co](https://coolors.co/) to generate the colour scheme and check contrast values.
     !(assets/readme-content/images/color-palette.png)
         -   I kept the colour scheme simple to aid accessibility.
 The site features a black background throughout, with predominantly whit text.
 For the buttons and border I chose to use a shade of gold #ffd700 as it stands out and has a high contrast score, allowing all users to see the content at all times
     -   #### Typography
         -   I used [Google Fonts](https://fonts.google.com/) to get a combination of EB Garamond for the headings and buttons, and Open-Sans for the rest of the text.
 Garamond looks quite similar to some of the fonts used in the Harry Potter franchise, and is more widely available than using a custom font to get it exactly right.
 Open sans looks great next to it for more informative sections including the instructions and answer options.
     -   #### Imagery
         -   The images used were from, [ShutterStock](https://www.shutterstock.com/) results images, and [Icon Finder](https://www.iconfinder.com/) for the favicons.
 I was pleased that the results images were vector images, making it incredibly easy to resize to the exact measurements I needed, therefore not loading any unnecessary files.
+To compress the images I used [TinyPNG](https://tinypng.com/).

 ## Initial Plan